Crytiqal/ircpugbot/README.md

 <b>PUG Player commands:</b>
 - !callvote [mode]
-<i>For example: !callvote kick playerNAME/playerID<
+<i>For example:</i> !callvote kick playerNAME/playerID
-When no playerNAME/playerID is given, the bot will return a list of current players and their ID's in your team.
+<i>When no playerNAME/playerID is given, the bot will return a list of current players and their ID's in your team.
 The vote will be valid for a set period of time (2min) and players of the same team can cast their vote within this time.
 When the vote reaches >50% within the valid time, the vote is granted.</i>